coq/coq/README.md

 Guidelines for contributing to Coq in various ways are listed in the [contributor's guide](CONTRIBUTING.md).

-Information about the next release is at https://github.com/coq/coq/wiki/Release-Plan

 ## Supporting Coq

 Help the Coq community grow and prosper by becoming a sponsor!
 The [Coq